 More and more products are being manufactured using robots, which is more cost-effective for companies, as well as cheaper for consumers, who can order online with a swipe of a finger.
 Toys ‘R’ Us is only one example of the virtual-technological tsunami that is washing over the business world.
 It appears in the form giant corporations such as Amazon, Alibaba, Google and their trade partners, trampling every area of commerce possible: retail, banking, clothing, food, advertising and more.
 This wave doesn’t stop at the private sector; it’s washing away the public sector as well.
 For instance, Warren Buffet, Jeff Bezos and Jamie Dimon are already on a joint venture to reinvent healthcare.

 While it may seem like a silent revolution, these changes promise a socio-economic earthquake the likes of which humanity has never seen before.
 The virtual-technological future is gradually taking over the very foundations of the global economy and businesses are having to adjust to the change.
 From small things like providing virtual collaboration training for their employees to implementing more efficient computing operations, technology is changing every industry.

 It is becoming normal to talk about robots replacing human labor, but we still have not yet acknowledged the magnitude of this change.
-Many politicians, economists and analysts are seeing this as another industrial revolution that comes with labor pains, giving birth to a whole slew of new professions, and are predicting that a newly booming economy will emerge as a result.
+Many politicians, economists, and analysts are seeing this as another industrial revolution that comes with labor pains, giving birth to a whole slew of new professions, and are predicting that a newly booming economy will emerge as a result.
 The use of machinery is always needed in manufacturing circles, that is why universal mills, CNC machines, lathe machines, etc. are constantly evolving to assist in as many areas as possible, hopefully not to entirely take over jobs just yet.

 Surely, this is an encouraging view, but it is based on a limited understanding of new technologies being developed at an exponential speed.
 Even today, we could automate 45% of the activities people are paid to perform in the U.S. with existing technologies.